dm-academy/Calavera/docs/Installation.md

 ## Prerequisites

 As github projects go, this one is intended to be accessible to the person of "general computing literacy."
 If you are interested in getting started with establishing a Github track record, this might be a good project to start with.
+There is a diversity of technology here but the principles, products, and languages are all relatively simple.

 In terms of skills, you need to be able to install software on your computer, edit text files (NOT using Microsoft Word), and be comfortable with a command prompt.

-If you are really, truly unfamiliar with basic computing, virtualization, networking, and the like, this may not be a good project for you to start with.
+You need some understanding of basic computing, virtualization, networking, and the like.
+You should have at least a little programming or scripting ability.

 You also need at least a little Vagrant.
 It is probably the easiest tool in the box here to familiarize yourself with, and there is good material on the web just a Google search away.
 Spend an hour with the Vagrant tutorial and vagrant up a simple VM or two and you'll be more or less ready for this.